-Americans take shorter roader trips closer to home this Summer
+Americans take shorter road trips closer to home this Summer

 - 73 percent said they plan to go on a vacation this year – compared to the Europeans surveyed as a whole, of which 81 percent said they planned to take a trip

-- 5 percent indicated they would take a trip outside the United States.

-- 47 percent indicated they would be traveling domestically this summer.
+- 47 percent indicated they would be traveling domestically this summer for their main trip, only 5 percent said they would travel outside the United States.

 Duration and Budget: For their post-lockdown summer trip, most US travelers indicated they prefer a long weekend getaway with a few close traveling companions.